lizbethrobledo/lizbethrobledo.github.io/README.md

     </div>
       <div class="card">
       <h2>Math Y2 SL</h2>
-      <h5>Brought you by Erica, Victoria, and William, July 21, 2023</h5>
+      <h5>Brought you by Lizbeth & Victoria, July 21, 2023</h5>
       <div class="fakeimg" style="height:200px;">Image</div>
       <p>Lizbeth: </p>
       <p>Victoria: </p>
+            <p>1.
+WRITE DOWN CALCULATOR STEPS WHEN GIVEN.</p>
+            <p>2.
+Mr. Batrez would rather see you work and get the answer wrong than have a right answer with no work at all.
+He needs to see what you did wrong so he can help you.</p>
     </div>
     <div class="card">
       <h2>Theory of Knowledge & AP Gov</h2>